Nuxt + Directus

 }))

 </script>In this example, Todos is the Directus collection name exposed on the store API.
-The query uses standard Directus filter rules, which are also computed client-side because rstore is local-first.
+The query uses standard Directus filter rules, which are also computed client-side when rstore can safely evaluate them from the local cache.

-Filtering
+Cache Filtering

 - Relation filters